As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • Bulging eyes

-When are spots on my dog’s eye likely not a cause for concern?
+When are these eye spots likely NOT a cause for concern?

 Can new spots on my dog’s eyes be a sign of cancer?

-Some tumors of the eye can present as spots on or inside the globe.
+yes, some tumors of the eye can present as spots on or inside the globe.
 For example, melanoma of the eye may appear as a black or dark brown spot.
-Multicentric lymphoma can also infiltrate the uvea causing a white or pink spot inside the eye.
+Multicentric lymphoma can also infiltrate the uvea, causing a white or pink spot inside the eye.
+In case of any doubt, be sure to check with your veterinarian.

 Author